tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 7 - Colors.md

 30% - secondary color
 10% - accent color

 not fixed.
-It does not haveto be really 60, realy exacto 30, really 10.
+It does not haveto be really 60, realy exact 30, really 10.

-The pu
+The purpose is to create contrast (similar to Big, smaller, small in [[Episode 6 - Layout]]).

 ##### Example1:
 60 - purple